Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-12: Database Caching Optimization

+Today we focused on optimizing the database caching system to improve performance and reduce unnecessary cache invalidations:

+1. **Enhanced CacheService**:
+   - Implemented targeted cache invalidation to avoid clearing entire caches
+   - Added methods to update or remove specific entities from list caches
+   - Implemented cache access tracking to identify frequently accessed data
+   - Added smart cache expiration that extends expiration for frequently accessed data
+   - Added cache prefetching capabilities for frequently accessed data
+   - Enhanced cache statistics with hit ratio and most accessed keys

+2. **Optimized DBService**:
+   - Updated gear operations to use targeted cache invalidation
+   - Implemented entity-specific cache updates instead of full cache invalidation
+   - Added proper cache update for insertGear, updateGear, and deleteGear methods
+   - Improved documentation for cache-related operations

+3. **Benefits Achieved**:
+   - Improved application performance with more efficient caching
+   - Reduced unnecessary cache invalidations
+   - Enhanced cache hit ratio with smart expiration and prefetching
+   - Improved memory usage with more targeted caching
+   - Better cache statistics for monitoring and optimization

+This work significantly improves the performance of the application, especially for frequently accessed data.
+By implementing targeted cache invalidation and smart cache management, we've reduced the number of database queries and improved the overall responsiveness of the application.

+Next steps include applying similar optimizations to other entity types (members, projects, bookings) and implementing cache compression for large datasets.

 ## 2025-07-12: Code Cleanup and Optimization

 Today we continued our code cleanup and optimization efforts, focusing on removing debug logging and fixing code quality issues: